 Very broadly, tell me a little about yourself: where you’re from, what you do…

 You got it.
 So I’m Scott Furman.
-I’m from Burbank California originally but I moved to San Francisco for 15 years.
-About seven years ago I moved again to Los Angeles.
+I’m from Burbank, California, originally, but I moved to San Francisco 15 years.
+About seven years ago, I moved again to Los Angeles.

 What was your experience like in Croatia?

-Knowing Robert was hosting the trip, I really wanted join so I messaged him and snagged the last two spaces.
+Knowing Robert was hosting the trip, I really wanted to join, so I messaged him and snagged the last two spaces.

 Just snuck in there.